American Airlines

 AA 737 at BNA

 While other carriers have toyed with messaging-only or tiered paid models, AA’s current approach is simple: if you have an AAdvantage loyalty account, you’re getting the full experience for zero dollars.
 For many, having gate-to-gate connectivity is a significant productivity boost.
+It is also one of the more tangible perks that doesn’t require status or a co-branded card to access.
+Anyone with a free AAdvantage account qualifies.
+If you don’t have one yet, it takes two minutes to sign up and costs nothing.

 The Partnership: Why AT&T is Involved